magentabusiness/IoT-Quickstart/Application Enablement/07_Get_your_data_out_from_IoT-Gateway.md

 ## Get all devices of your application

-1. Select `02 Get Devices`from the ALLIoT Demo Connection
+1. Select `02 Get Devices`from the IoT-Gateway Demo Connection
 2. Press "Send"

 Detail: